zhang-wenjun/Rydberg-Quantum-Simulator/README.md

 # Rydberg Quantum Simulator

- Codes for Rydberg quantum simulator at BernienLab
+Codes for numerical simulation of Rydberg atomic array system by using MPS methods.